 Tram 28 connects some of the most interesting historic quarters: Bairro Alto, Alfama, Graça.

-Built on the highest hill of Lisbon on top of a fortress dating back to 138 B.C., the castle offers excellent panoramic views of Lisbon.
+Built on the highest hill of Lisbon on top of a fortress dating back to 138 B.C., Castelo de São Jorge (St Gorges Castle) offers excellent panoramic views of Lisbon.
 The castle got its name of St. Gorges after the Christians re-conquered it from the Maures in 1147.

 6Mosteiro dos Jerónimos – UNESCO heritage site